Technical Services Specialist

 Linux is so commonly used in so many different ways, it is difficult to create a brand name awareness.

-Linux has not always been user friendly, as it is now.
+Linux computers have not always been user friendly, as it is now.

-Initially Linux was more commonly used by technology professionals, and not very user friendly for the average user.
+Linux was more commonly used by technology professionals, hobbiest and not very user friendly for the average user.

 What about security?